Overview

 request_id (for example one returned by Face Search) while still uploading a selfie, add -F "request_id=<uuid>" (cURL), data={"request_id": "<uuid>"} (Python), or formData.append("request_id", "<uuid>") (JavaScript).

 To clip without re-uploading — the recommended flow right after a Face Search — send only the request_id and omit the file.
-9Pic reuses the matching frames it already computed and starts clipping immediately:
+9Pic reuses the matching frames it already computed and starts clipping:

 Example Response

-Returns the current status of the search and any generated clips.
-Safe to call repeatedly until the status is terminal.Path Parameters
+Returns the current stored status of the search and any generated clips.
+Safe to call repeatedly.Path Parameters

 Status Lifecycle